nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ## 4. Services

 It is to be expected that each DID subject will add services to the DID Document.
-Specific services will be specified in their own RFC or Bold specification.
+Specific services will be specified in their own RFC or Bolt specification.
 A service can define an absolute endpoint URI or be a compound service.
 A service can also refer to other services.
 This is often the case when a SaaS provider defines endpoints to be used for all clients.